ansible/ansible-container/docs/rst/installation.rst

 * Python 2.7
 * `Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
-* `Docker <https://docs.docker.com/engine/installation/>`_ or access to a Docker daemon
+* `Docker <https://docs.docker.com/engine/installation/>`_ or access to a Docker daemon.
 If you're installing Docker Engine or accessing a remote Docker daemon, see :ref:`configure_docker`.

 Clone the repo: